open-ebike/open-ebike.github.io/_posts/2025-09-18-display-ebike-details.md

 To let the user identify the components mounted to their eBike we display serial number and part number of each component as well as other attributes and different icons.

 ![web-app-ebike-details.png](/assets/2025-09-18/web-app-ebike-details.png)

+---

+In [the next post](https://open-ebike.github.io/devlog/2025/09/19/display-activities.html) we will display activities a user has performed on their eBike.